-- if the UE is configured with higher layer parameter multi-TB-DL-Unicast-Interleaving-config, and NPDSCH corresponding to a NPDCCH with DCI CRC scrambled by C-RNTI, and
+- if the UE is configured with higher layer parameter multi-TB-DL-Unicast-Interleaving-config, and

 - NB-IoT DL subframes with are associated with TBr+1 ,

 - otherwise,

 - NB-IoT DL subframes with are associated with TBr+1 , ”

 Issue#2: The following agreements for multi-TB SC-PTM transmission gap are not captured yet.
 Section 2 contains the actual updates as they will appear in Sect.
 16.4.1 of TS36.213.